Rule 10.603. Authority and duties of presiding judge

 The presiding judge must:

-(A)Provide for liaison between the court and the Judicial Council, the Administrative Office of the Courts, and other governmental and civic agencies;
+(A)Provide for liaison between the court and the Judicial Council, Judicial Council staff, and other governmental and civic agencies;

 (B)Meet with or designate a judge or judges to meet with any committee of the bench, bar, news media, or community to review problems and to promote understanding of the administration of justice, when appropriate; and